Petronella McGovern’s dream of becoming a fiction author comes true

 Petronella McGovern came to the Australian Writers' Centre hoping to prioritise her fiction writing.
 She had always wanted to publish a novel but was struggling to find the time and motivation to keep writing.
-She is now the author of two novels with her latest book, The Good Teacher, published by Allen & Unwin in 2020.
+She is now the author of four novels, Six Minutes, The Good Teacher, The Liars and her latest book, The Last Trace.
 Her debut novel Six Minutes was shortlisted for the Australian Crime Writers Association's 2020 Ned Kelly Crime Awards

 “I’d always wanted to write fiction and have my own novels published… When Allen & Unwin made an offer, I was home alone in my study and I literally jumped for joy!
 It was so validating to have others believing in your story.”